-To remove and replace computer components, use these procedures.
+To remove and replace computer components, use the procedures described in this section.

 NOTE: HP continually improves and changes product parts.
 For complete and current information about supported parts for your computer, go to http://partsurfer.hp.com, select your country or region, and then follow the on-screen instructions.